 Select the Post Type and the Post Status, connect the form fields to the post’s meta fields in the Fields Map, and choose the Default Fields.
 Don’t forget to click the “Apply Changes” and “Update” buttons.

-That is all about setting the PayPal Payment Gateway.
-You now know how to give your users an opportunity to use the PayPal checkout.
-Enjoy!
+That is all about setting up the PayPal Payment Gateway.
+You now know how to give your users an opportunity to use PayPal checkout.